<> <> <> <>

 “There is a genetic component to inflammatory skin conditions and people with dandruff may have other family members with the same problems,” adds Dr Harvey.

-If you’re diagnosed with one of these skin conditions, a GP may prescribe topical antifungal creams for inflamed areas around the face and body.
-For the scalp, medicated shampoos can be used in conjunction with steroids to reduce the itching and coal tar cream to reduce the scaling areas.
+If you’re diagnosed with one of these skin conditions, a practitioner may recommend topical antifungal creams for inflamed areas around the face and body.
+For the scalp, clinical shampoos can be used in conjunction with steroids to reduce the itching and coal tar cream to reduce the scaling areas.

 If you’re looking at psoriasis, mild cases can be treated with topical steroids, salicylic acid, and coal tar.
 Severe cases may require phototherapy, which is exposure to ultraviolet radiation in combination with topical treatments.